robotics-intelligent-systems/jfxfmis/README.md

 # Farm Management Information Systems

 Ekylibre is a farm management information system (aka FMIS) web application.
 Apache OFBiz is an open-source product for business process automation.
+GeoServer is an open-source server for sharing geospatial data.
 Apache Ditto is a software framework for digital twins, a virtual representation of devices in the real world.
 Odoo's Manufacturing Resource Planning (MRP) module is a comprehensive solution designed to streamline manufacturing processes